 If you love mangos as much as I do, you wouldn't imagine going to Ometepe, Nicaragua outside of mango season.

 He also was the guy who brought his backpack to a night out and lost his debit/credit cards, passport, and money.
-We had a breakout workshop today on what he should do in this situation and I will cover more on this topic very soon.
+We had a breakout workshop today on what he should do in this situation, and I will cover more on this topic very soon.

 The short of it is, leave your electronics, finance tools, and identification in their safest haven and don't keep them all together.
-We will cover what a safe haven is next.

 Seriously, I don't get paid more to write this.
-I don't always buy it, but if there is ever any uncertainty about me being able to go on the trip, I do.
+I don't always buy travel insurance, but if there is ever any uncertainty about me being able to go on the trip, I do.
 It's smart.
 It's a couple bucks to cover thousands.